decentraland/adr/docs/ADR-62-merkle-proofed-entities.md

 ### Verification

-The following is an example on how to validate a Merkle proof for a given entity.
+The following is an example on the list of steps that can be used to validate a merkle proofed entity.

+These steps include:

+1. Verifying that the extensible list of keys that the metadata can have contain the required keys that the type entity requires.
+2. (Optional) Verify that the entity hash provided in the metadata (`merkleProof.entityHash`) is the same as the hash of the metadata.
+This can be used to provide an early response to a wrongly generated hash.
+3. Verify that the entity belongs to the merkle root.

 ```typescript
 function verifyHash(metadata, requiredKeys) {